istio/community/ROLES.md

 * Originally authored or contributed major functionality to an area

-* An approver in the top-level OWNERS file for the group’s code
+* A maintainer in the top-level OWNERS file for the group’s code

-* Approver for some part of the codebase for at least 3 months
+* Maintainer for some part of the codebase for at least 3 months

 * Member for at least 1 year